andrewvc/dripdrop/README.md

 ## INSTALLATION NOTES:

-1. Build the gem for git HEAD.
-DripDrop is under heavy development, you probably want the latest changes.
-We try not to break stuff in master, and deprecate features prior to removal.
+1. Install with 'gem install dripdrop --pre' as you probably want the beta gem.
 2. Build eventmachine from [git master](https://github.com/eventmachine/eventmachine).
 It fixes a ZeroMQ bug that will cause you much pain if you don't have it.
 3. Build zeromq2 from [git master](https://github.com/zeromq/zeromq2)
 4. You probably want the yajl-ruby (or json-java if you're on jRuby) gem installed for optimal JSON generation.
 You don't have to use JSON with DripDrop, but it is the default.